minhquydesign/minhquydesign/_posts/2020-05-14-bai-viet-mau.md

 ---
 layout: post
 title: Hướng dẫn viết bài
 categories: [blog, travel]
+tags: [demo, postdemo]
+---
+A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

+In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.
+The fruit is variable in size, color, and firmness, but is usually elongated and curved, with soft flesh rich in starch covered with a rind, which may be green, yellow, red, purple, or brown when ripe.
+This is like the
+****

+``
+---
+layout: post
+author: abc
+title: Hướng dẫn viết bài
+categories: [blog, travel]
 tags: [hot, summer]
 ---
+A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

+In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.
+The fruit is variable in size, color, and firmness, but is usually elongated and curved, with soft flesh rich in starch covered with a rind, which may be green, yellow, red, purple, or brown when ripe.
+This is like the
+``

 Đây là đoạn văn
 #h1